Point your phone camera to download the app

 By: Henry Woodbridge (CEO / Co-Founder) and Dan Gardner (CTO / Co-Founder)

-The primary mission of Mapt is to help provide every family access to the tools and services necessary to help optimize the future education of high school students.
-We don’t just want to help students get into college; we want to help them get into the right college to help them graduate and succeed in life.
+The mission of Mapt is to provide every high school family equal access to the tools necessary to optimize students' higher education paths.
+We don’t just want to help students get into college; we want to help them get into the right college and succeed in life.
+By 2026, we aim to build an entirely software-based tool that provides the same education planning support a human consultant gives their clients today.

 We’re all aware of the challenges that are rapidly evolving into crises today.
 The solution to every crisis we face has one commonality: a need for educated people to apply their knowledge and skills to find solutions.
 We won’t solve climate change without first educating the next generation of engineers; we won’t solve the housing crisis without educating the next generation of architects and builders; we won’t solve food shortages without educating the next generation of biologists and farmers.
 We can’t protect our democracy without an educated electorate.
-Therefore, our mission isn’t just to help improve the lives of individuals but also to help improve society as a whole.
+Therefore, our vision isn’t solely to help improve individuals lives, but also society as a whole.
 We aim to make the world a better place, one productive, educated, happy person at a time.

 We have to ask the question: is college worth it?